-Employees who have been laid off or fired are wise to get severance package reviews from a Toronto employment lawyer at Monkhouse Law.
+Did you just receive a severance package?
+Employees who have been laid off or fired are wise to get severance package reviews from an employment lawyer at Monkhouse Law.
 Think of severance package reviews as a kind of insurance, an audit by an employment lawyer to make sure that your former employer is meeting the minimum standard for notice periods and for severance payments that may be owing to you.
 You should not sign off on your Severance Package before you know that your ex-employer has met all their legal obligations.
 Don’t settle for less than you are legally entitled to.

 Severance Packages are typically bittersweet.
 Offered during a layoff or workforce reduction, they are intended to compensate the employee for their years with the company and to ensure that they remain financially stable until you are able to find re-employment.